flintinatux/spintax_parser/README.md

 A mixin to parse "spintax", a text format used for automated article generation.
 Can handle nested spintax.

+Read more about the motivation behind it at [the announcement of its initial release](http://madhackerdesigns.com/spintax_parser-gem-v0-0-1-released/ "spintax_parser gem v0.0.1 released").

 ## Installation

 Add this line to your application's Gemfile: